3dgeo-heidelberg/AImon/docs/index.md

 **Research target 2: Visualization of classified change events:**
 <div style="text-align: justify">
-Development of new methodologies and tools for the visualization of the detected terrain changes for use by end users.
-Three different steps:
+Development of new concepts and tools for the visualization of the detected terrain changes for use by end users.
+Three different steps comprise:
 </div>
 - 2.1: Selection of relevant changes
 - 2.2: 2D GIS layer
 - 2.3: 3D objects

-## 💡 Possible applications
+## 💡 Implemented methods and their potential applications
 - **Point Cloud Projection**: Generate range and color images from point cloud data.
 - **Bi-Temporal Analysis**: Compare point clouds from different time frames to detect changes.
-- **Change Event Management**: Convert clusters into change events.
+- **Change Event Management**: Convert detected clusters into change events.
 - **Data Handling**: Efficiently split, append, and merge LAS/LAZ files.
 - **Visualization**: Projected images and change events visualization.
 <!-- </div> -->